Terms of Purchase

 19. Limitation of Liability.
 Nothing in this Agreement shall exclude or limit (a) Seller’s liability under this Agreement or (b) Seller’s liability for fraud, personal injury, or death caused by Seller’s negligence or willful misconduct.

 20. Insurance.
 During the term of this Agreement and for a period of thirty-six (36) months thereafter, Seller shall, at Seller’s own expense, maintain and carry insurance in full force and effect that includes, but is not limited to, commercial general liability (including product liability) in a sum no less than $1,000,000 (U.S. Dollars) for each occurrence and $3,000,000 (U.S. Dollars) in the annual aggregate with financially sound and reputable insurers.
 Upon Buyer’s request, Seller shall provide Buyer with a certificate of insurance from Seller’s insurer evidencing the insurance coverage specified in these Terms.
 The certificate of insurance shall name Buyer as an additional insured.
 Seller shall provide Buyer with thirty (30) days’ advance written notice if there will be a cancellation or material change in Seller’s insurance policy.
-Except where prohibited by law, Seller shall require Seller’s insurer to waive all rights of subrogation against Seller’s insurers and Seller.
+Except where prohibited by law, Seller shall require Seller’s insurer to waive all rights of subrogation against Buyer’s insurers and Buyer.

 21. Government Contracts.
 If the Goods or Services covered by Buyer’s Purchase Order are to be used by Buyer in connection with a contract with the United States or other government, then all terms and conditions required by the government contract or by applicable law or regulation with respect to the order (“Government Terms”) are incorporated in this Agreement by this reference.
 If any provision of Buyer’s Purchase Order or these Terms is inconsistent with any Government Term, then the Government Term will control.

-22. Compliance with Law.
+22. Compliance with Laws.
 Seller shall, and shall cause the Goods and Services to, comply with all applicable laws, regulations, and ordinances.
 Seller shall maintain in effect all the licenses, permissions, authorizations, consents, and permits that Seller needs to carry out Seller’s obligations under this Agreement.
 Seller shall comply with all export and import laws of all countries involved in the sale of the Goods under this Agreement or any resale of the Goods by Seller.
 Seller assumes all responsibility for shipments of Goods requiring any government import clearance.
 Buyer may terminate this Agreement if any governmental authority imposes antidumping or countervailing duties or any other penalties on the Goods.

 23. Termination.
-In addition to any remedies that may be provided under these Terms, Buyer may terminate this Agreement with immediate effect upon written notice to the Seller, either before or after the acceptance of the Goods or Seller’s delivery of the Services, if Seller has not performed or complied with any of these Terms, in whole or in part.
+In addition to any remedies that may be provided under these Terms, Buyer may terminate this Agreement with immediate effect upon written notice to Seller, either before or after the acceptance of the Goods or Seller’s delivery of the Services, if Seller has not performed or complied with any of these Terms, in whole or in part.
 If Seller becomes insolvent, files a petition for bankruptcy, or commences or has commenced against Seller proceedings relating to bankruptcy, receivership, reorganization, or assignment for the benefit of creditors, then Buyer may terminate this Agreement upon written notice to Seller.
 If Buyer terminates the Agreement for any reason, Seller’s sole and exclusive remedy is payment for the Goods received and accepted and Services accepted by Buyer before the termination.

 24. Waiver.
 No waiver by Buyer of any of the provisions of this Agreement is effective unless explicitly set forth in writing and signed by Buyer.
 No failure to exercise, or delay in exercising, any right, remedy, power, or privilege arising from this Agreement operates, or may be construed, as a waiver of that right, remedy, power, or privilege.
 No single or partial exercise of any right, remedy, power, or privilege under this Agreement precludes any other or further exercise of that right, remedy, power, or privilege or the exercise of any other right, remedy, power, or privilege.

 25. Confidential Information.
 All non-public, confidential, or proprietary information of Buyer, including, but not limited to, specifications, samples, patterns, designs, plans, drawings, documents, data, business operations, customer lists, pricing, discounts, or rebates, disclosed by Buyer to Seller, whether disclosed orally or disclosed or accessed in written, electronic, or other form or media, and whether or not marked, designated, or otherwise identified as “confidential” in connection with this Agreement is confidential, solely for the purpose of performing this Agreement and may not be disclosed or copied unless authorized in advance by Buyer in writing.
 Upon Buyer’s request, Seller shall promptly return all documents and other materials received from Buyer.
 Buyer shall be entitled to injunctive relief for any violation of this Section.
-This Section does not apply to information that is: (a) in the public domain; (b) known to Seller at the time of disclosure; or (c) rightfully obtained by Buyer on a non-confidential basis from a third party.
+This Section does not apply to information that is: (a) in the public domain; (b) known to Seller at the time of disclosure; or (c) rightfully obtained by Seller on a non-confidential basis from a third party.

 26. Force Majeure.
 Neither Buyer nor Seller shall be liable to the other for any delay or failure in performing that party’s obligations under this Agreement to the extent that the delay or failure is caused by an event or circumstance that is beyond the reasonable control of that party, without that party’s fault or negligence, and that by its nature could not have been foreseen by that party or, if it could have been foreseen, was unavoidable (“Force Majeure Event”).
-Force Majeure Events include, but are not limited to, acts of God or the public enemy, government restrictions, floods, fire, earthquakes, explosion, epidemic, war, invasion, hostilities, terrorist acts, riots, strike, embargoes, or industrial disturbances.
+Force Majeure Events include, but are not limited to, acts of God or the public enemy, government restrictions, floods, fire, earthquakes, explosion, epidemic or pandemic, war, invasion, hostilities, terrorist acts, riots, strike, embargoes, or industrial disturbances.
 Seller’s economic hardship or changes in market conditions are not considered Force Majeure Events.
 Seller shall use all diligent efforts to end the failure or delay of Seller’s performance, ensure that the effects of any Force Majeure Event are minimized and resume performance under this Agreement.
 If a Force Majeure Event prevents Seller from carrying out Seller’s obligations under this Agreement for a continuous period of more than thirty (30) days, Buyer may terminate this Agreement immediately by giving written notice to Seller.

 27. Assignment.
 Seller shall not assign, transfer, delegate, or subcontract any of Seller’s rights or obligations under this Agreement without the prior written consent of Buyer.
 Any purported assignment or delegation in violation of this Section shall be null and void.
 No assignment or delegation shall relieve Seller of any of Seller’s obligations under this Agreement.
 Buyer may at any time assign or transfer any or all of Buyer’s rights or obligations under this Agreement without Seller’s prior written consent to any affiliate or to any person acquiring all or substantially all of Buyer’s assets.